 Section 16(a) of the Exchange Act requires our directors, officers (as defined under Rule 16a-1(f) under the Exchange Act) and stockholders who beneficially own more than 10% of any class of our equity securities registered pursuant to Section 12 of the Exchange Act (collectively, the "Reporting Persons") to file initial statements of beneficial ownership of securities and statements of changes in beneficial ownership of securities with respect to our equity securities with the SEC.
-To our knowledge, based solely on our review of the copies of such forms filed with the SEC and upon written representations of the Reporting Persons received by us, we believe that there has been a late Form 3 filing in January 2021 for Rishi Gupta and a late Form 3 filing in January 2021 for Orbimed Advisors LLC.
+To our knowledge, based solely on our review of the copies of such forms filed with the SEC and upon written representations of the Reporting Persons received by us, we believe that there has been a late Form 3 filing in January 2021 for OrbiMed Advisors LLC reporting two late transactions, a late Form 3 filing in January 2021 for Rishi Gupta reporting two late transactions, and a late Form 4 filing in August 2021 for David Zaccardelli reporting one late transaction.